Mental Health and College Students

 - Hyperactivity- Individuals with ADHD find it hard to sit still for even short periods.
 They may often be fidgety, restless, and move from thing to thing for no reason.

 - Impulsivity- College students with ADHD often seem to act without thinking.
 This can make classroom settings difficult.
-This impulsive behavior also increases the risk of binge drinking or drug use.

-Treatment options are more readily available than ever before, with many schools even having counseling options on campus or virtually.
+Luckily, treatment options are more readily available than ever before, with many schools even having counseling options on campus or virtually.
 However, severe issues will still necessitate mental health treatment at an off-campus facility.
 It is extremely rare for a school counseling office to have the capability to effectively treat mental illness.

 Mental Health Treatment for College Students

 As many as 90% of accredited colleges and universities now boast counseling options for students-many even provided free of charge.
 Most of these schools have an LMHC (licensed mental health counselor) who oversees multiple therapists or interns who are legally allowed to counsel.
-Studies show more and more students are utilizing these resources.
+Studies show that more and more students are utilizing these resources.
 Many schools report having as many as 50% of on-campus students utilize counseling services.

 While it is extremely convenient and cost-effective to see a counselor on campus, there still may be a need to be referred out to someone with more expertise.
 While some school therapists can prescribe medication, many still rely on local psychiatrists or virtual options.